What is Central Nervous System ?

 - The forebrain,

 Thus consuming approximately 30 percent of oxygen.
 It interprets information from the five senses in a body along with the internal organ stomach.
 The Central Nervous System sometimes also includes the retina, optic nerves, olfactory epithelium and olfactory nerves as they connect directly with the tissues of the brain without any connecting nerve fibers.
 On the other hand, the spinal cord acts as a bridge between the brain and the body.
 Thus, if the spinal cord is injured or affected, the flow of information will be interrupted.

 Cells of the Central Nervous System

-There are various cells which act as the major unit to help in the function of the CNS properly out of which neurons and glia are the major ones.
+There are various cells which act as the major unit to help in the function of the Central nervous system properly.
+Out of which neurons, dendrites and glial cells are the major ones.
 These cells are connected to the brain where all the information is stored and enacted.

 Neurons are the fundamental unit of the brain which is responsible for processing and transmitting information to other nerve cells, glands, and muscles.
 There are about 100 billion neurons where each neuron consists of a cell body and axon and dendrites create the extensions.

 They are the specialized form extensions from the cell body with functions to receive information from various cells and carry that information back to the cell body.
 Thus dendrites are often known as processes.